 Working from Home in Far North Queensland

 In just a few short weeks, the world has changed.
 The changes have cut deep into the way we live on so many levels.
-For Port Douglas, unfortunately, many businesses have had to stand down their employees.
+For Cairns and Port Douglas, unfortunately, many businesses have had to stand down their employees.
 It’s a very sad situation and if you have been affected in this way, our heart goes out to you.

 There are also many people retreating to work from home or telecommuting.
 Home based offices are considered an extension of the workplace under work health safety laws.
 So as part of this transition, its important for all parties to work together to identify and minimise the risks.